flexiWAN uses encrypted IPSec over VxLAN tunnels between sites. The tunnel headers are described in the following figure:

-Please note tunnels must be re-added for the tunnel encryption key exchange change to take place.
+Tunnels must be re-added for the tunnel encryption key exchange change to take place, or wait until the tunnels are rebuilt manually due IP or STUN port changes.
 Tunnels existing before the encryption key exchange method change will not be removed.

 Once new tunnels are created between multiple flexiEdge sites, multiple connection statuses can occur, from connected and not connected, to pending and not available.
 Each status is covered in this section.

 - Connected status